-This month, we celebrate the 165th anniversary of the New York State Legislature setting aside the land to create Central Park.
+In 1853, the New York State Legislature set aside the land to create Central Park.
 The intention behind that historic act was to transform rock outcrops, swamps, and marshland into “a public place” that would provide a beautiful and democratic space for all New Yorkers.

 In the 1840s, New York was the most populous city in the western hemisphere and experiencing its first wave of German and Irish immigrants, who were not always welcomed into the City’s neighborhoods.
 As diversity multiplied and the downtown population soared, private and gated enclaves, such as St. John’s Park and Gramercy Park, were developed only for the well-to-do residents of surrounding homes.
 Many social reformers at the time felt that this was inconsistent with American values, and understood that a public park could reverse this alarming situation.